-The first Catholic sister elected to public office in Arizona and the United States, Sister Clare Dunn, Tucson D. 3 Dem.
-House of Representatives from 1975 to 1981, will be inducted into the Arizona Women’s Hall of Fame on March 23.
+Sister Clare Dunn, the first Catholic nun elected to public office in the United States and who served as a Tucson Democrat in the Arizona House of Representatives from 1975 to 1981, will be inducted into the Arizona Women’s Hall of Fame on March 23.

 Sister Clare and her legislative assistant, Sister Judith Lovchik, were killed in a car crash on I-10 July 30, 1981.